FullToker/Geo-Information/content/chapter0.md

 Sure, AI tools like ChatGPT, Copilot, and their cousins can be helpful — sometimes they explain things better than your textbooks, while sometimes they confidently make things up that sound real. 😅
 We’re not here to ban them — feel free to ask them for help.
 But here’s the deal:

-<strong>Don’t let AI do all the thinking for you</strong>.
+<strong>Don’t let AI do all the thinking for you & Don't indulge in idle queries</strong>.
 It’s like letting a GPS plan your road trip without checking if it’s sending you into a lake.
 If you really want to learn, go beyond AI:
 → Read the official docs, watch a real tutorial, check the source code, struggle a bit — that’s how the magic happens.
 ```